-Jonathan Rea set the second fastest time in this afternoon’s opening qualifying session for the penultimate round of the 2009 World Superbike championship at Magny-Cours in France.
+Jonathan Rea set the second fastest time in this afternoon’s Superpole sessions to earn himself a place on the front row alongside pole setter Jakub Smrz for tomorrow’s two 24-lap eighth round World Superbike championship races at Misano in Italy.

 Ronald ten Kate – team manager